AlexNisnevich/ECMAchine/readme.md

 - Language
  - Comments
  - True strings that aren't just quoted lists
- - Primitives for AJAX requests
+ - Primitive functions for making AJAX requests, thus enabling applications to communicate with the outside world
  - Newlines should be preserved when:
      - writing to files
      - displaying function contents